 If there are any exceptions that should be noted to the above certification, include an explanation in the text box below.

-Part 5 Section 3 - New Laws/Legislation/Policy Impacting CMV Safety
+Part 5 Section 4 - New Laws/Legislation/Policy Impacting CMV Safety

-Has the State adopted/enacted any new or updated laws (i.e., statutes) impacting CMV safety since the last CVSP or annual update was submitted?
-Yes No Tes William Has the State adopted/enacted any new administrative actions or policies impacting CMV safety since the last CVSP?
+Has the State adopted/enacted any new or upda ted laws (i.e., statutes) impacting CMV safety since the last CVSP

+or annual update was submitted?

 Yes No